Arnold Stang: Later career

 In 1994, he guest-starred as the voice of Irwin the Mouse in the Garfield and Friends episode "Thoroughly Mixed-Up Mouse".

-In 2004, Stang made his last appearance in an interview with animator Earl Kress about the making of Top Cat.
-It is featured on the Top Cat DVD box set.
+In 2004, Stang made his last appearance in an interview with animator Earl Kress about the making of Top Cat (featured on the Top Cat DVD box set).

 Personal life

-Stang and his wife JoAnne (née Taggart), lived in New Rochelle, New York, and in his later years Greenwich, Connecticut, moving toward the end of his life to Needham, Massachusetts.
-The couple had two children, David and Deborah.
-JoAnne Stang was a journalist known for writing profiles of prominent individuals in the entertainment industry.
+In 1949, Stang married JoAnne Taggart, an author and journalist who wrote regularly for The New York Times in the 1950s and 1960s, profiling prominent individuals in the entertainment industry.
+They lived in New Rochelle, New York, and in their later years New Canaan, Connecticut, moving toward the end of their lives to Needham, Massachusetts.
+The couple had two children.

+Death

-Stang died of pneumonia at Newton-Wellesley Hospital in Newton, Massachusetts on December 20, 2009 at the age of 91.
-Although Stang was born in New York City in 1918, he often claimed Chelsea, Massachusetts, as his birthplace and 1925 as his birth year.
+Arnold Stang died from complications of pneumonia at Newton-Wellesley Hospital in Newton, Massachusetts, on December 20, 2009, at the age of 91.
+He was survived by JoAnne, his wife of 60 years, who died at age 91 in 2017.

+Although Stang was born in New York City in 1918, he often claimed Chelsea, Massachusetts as his birthplace and 1925 as his birth year.
 His ashes were buried in Newton's cemetery.
-His wife, JoAnne Stang, died in September 2017, also at the age of 91.